-BMI Offers More Than Document Imaging And Document Management
+We Offer More Than Document Imaging And Document Management Services

-When you choose BMI as your document scanning partner, you get so much more than scanning services.
-Our team is HIPAA compliant to ensure your information is handled and stored following proper procedures and industry best practices.
-BMI also runs criminal background checks on each employee, and each person who passes and is hired undergoes continuous Criminal Justice Information Services (CJIS) training and certification.
+When you choose us as your document scanning partner, your documents are protected by our security methods.
+Our team is HIPAA-compliant to ensure your information is handled and stored following proper procedures and industry best practices.
+We also run criminal background checks on each employee, and each person who passes and is hired undergoes continuous Criminal Justice Information Services (CJIS) training and certification.

-BMI does not share office buildings with other companies.
-This ensures that only authorized BMI employees can enter the same space as your sensitive documents.
+We don’t share office buildings with other companies.
+This ensures that only authorized employees can enter the same space as your sensitive documents.
 Plus, your digital documents will be stored in encrypted drives within our high-security digital vault.

-“Why Should I Hire A Scanning ‘Expert?'” describes some of the reasons why it may be best to work with a company like us if you decide to convert your records.
+“Why Should I Hire A Scanning ‘Expert?'” describes some of the reasons why it may be best to work with a professional scanning services company if you decide to digitize your records.

 “Breaking Down The Box” is a guide on how to approach your paper scanning project.
 Topics include preparing the material, figuring out how to digitally organize/index the records, and evaluating the condition of your files.

 “The BMI Project Review Process” is our methodology to take your project from idea to reality.
 Every digital conversion is different and deserves a scope of work that suits the requirements.